EventStore/documentation/docs/commercial-tools/cli-tool.md

 # Node administration CLI

-This CLI tool is a command line interface for administering Event Store nodes.
+This CLI tool is a command line interface for administering EventStoreDB nodes.
 It allows you to run tasks similar to those available in the web admin interface and SDKs, including administrating users, projections and configuration.

 ## Download

 <!-- TODO: Refactor to VuePress -->

 <p class="call-to-action">
-<a href="/downloads/es_cli.windows.1.7.0.zip" class="btn btn--primary">Event Store CLI 1.7.0 for Windows</a>
+<a href="/downloads/es_cli.windows.1.7.0.zip" class="btn btn--primary">EventStoreDB CLI 1.7.0 for Windows</a>
-<a href="/downloads/es_cli.osx.1.7.0.tar.gz" class="btn btn--primary">Event Store CLI 1.7.0 for macOS</a>
+<a href="/downloads/es_cli.osx.1.7.0.tar.gz" class="btn btn--primary">EventStoreDB CLI 1.7.0 for macOS</a>
-<a href="/downloads/es_cli.linux.1.7.0.tar.gz" class="btn btn--primary">Event Store CLI 1.7.0 for Linux</a>
+<a href="/downloads/es_cli.linux.1.7.0.tar.gz" class="btn btn--primary">EventStoreDB CLI 1.7.0 for Linux</a>
 </p>

 <!-- TODO: packages? -->